• Accordion

 In-page nav is a vertical list of links that helps users scan the contents of a page and navigate to different sections of the page.

-• Link columns (Link list)
+• Link column

 • Loading spinner